kriss024/Anaconda-Python-for-Data-Science/README.md

-# Anaconda Python 3.8.8 with Jupyter notebook for Data Science use
+# Anaconda Python 3.8.8 for Data Science use

 ## How to Use this Image
-To launch the container, run the following command:
+To launch the container, run the following command: in Windows:
 ```
-docker run -it --name anaconda3 -p 8888:8888 -v C:\Work:/home/notebooks kriss024/anaconda-python-for-data-science
+docker run -it --name python3 -p 8888:8888 -v C:\Work:/home/notebooks kriss024/anaconda-python-for-data-science
 ```
-e.g. in Windows WSL:
+in Windows WSL or Linux:
 ```
-docker run -it --name anaconda3 -p 8888:8888 -v "$PWD":/home/notebooks kriss024/anaconda-python-for-data-science
+docker run -it --name python3 -p 8888:8888 -v "$PWD":/home/notebooks kriss024/anaconda-python-for-data-science
 ```

-Navigate to [http://127.0.0.1:8888/](http://127.0.0.1:8888/) in your web browser to run the notebooks
+Navigate to [http://127.0.0.1:8888/](http://127.0.0.1:8888/) in your web browser to run the jupyter notebook

 ## Content
 - [x] Anaconda Python 3.8.8